Veterinary Emergency and Referral Center (VERC)

 What is the VERC Blood Donor Program?

 The Blood Donor Program at the VERC helps save the lives of critically ill or injured pets across Hawaii.
-Our program enrolls healthy dogs and cats who can safely donate blood for emergency and specialty patients in need.
+Our program enrolls healthy dogs and cats who can safely donate blood, which is processed and stored for use in emergency and specialty care patients.

 Why do pets need blood transfusions?